László Tóth (racing driver): 2021

 On 24 March 2021, Campos Racing announced the signing of Tóth for the 2021 season of the Formula 3 Championship on a one-year contract with an optional extension.
 In the opening weekend in Barcelona, Tóth finished 27th, 23rd and 26th.
 A few days before the second round of the season, Tóth tested positive for COVID-19, thus ruling him out of racing that weekend.
 The Hungarian returned for the round in Spielberg, where he scored his season-best finish of 19th in the first race.
 At the following round in his native Hungary, Tóth was involved in a collision with Ido Cohen in the final race.
 Following another pointless weekend in Belgium, Tóth managed to achieve his best result of the season at the penultimate round of the season, finishing 16th in race 2 at Zandvoort.
 Unfortunately for the Hungarian, his final weekend of the season in Sochi ended without a finish in the top twenty.
 Tóth finished his campaign 32nd in the standings, ahead of only three part-time competitors.

 2022

 Following the end of the season, Tóth tested with Charouz Racing System in all three days of the post-season test in Valencia.
 On 25 January 2022, the Czech team announced that Tóth would race with the team in the 2022 FIA Formula 3 Championship, stating that he felt "more relaxed" on his second season.
 Tóth's results did not improve; he only had a best finish of 19th three times while finishing 37th at the end of the championship, the lowest of all full-time drivers.

 Sportscar career

-2023: Move to LMP2
+2023

 Tóth transitioned to sportscar racing at the start of 2023, driving for ARC Bratislava in the LMP2 class of the Asian Le Mans Series.
+Alongside fellow silver-ranked LMP2 rookie Nico Pino and team owner Miro Konôpka the Hungarian managed a best finish of seventh in the nine-car championship, which eventually led to last place in the standings.

+2024

+After forgoing any competitive racing through the summer the previous year, Tóth would return in 2024, competing for the Oregon Team in the Lamborghini Super Trofeo Europe.
+He finished 18th in the drivers' championship.